hashgraph/hedera-hcs-sxc-java/README.md

 #    account: 0.0.6
 ```

 In addition to the `config.yaml` file, a `.env` file may be provided (or environment variables set) for the application to be able to submit transactions to Hedera.
-Again, a sample file is provided with the examples.
+Again, a sample file is provided with the examples (`dotenv.sample`).

 ```
 OPERATOR_KEY=
 OPERATOR_ID=0.0.2
+# APP Net
+APP_ID=0
 ```

 The `OPERATOR_KEY` is the private key of the account identified by `OPERATOR_ID`.

+*Note: When running in your java IDE or standalone in a command line, the host's environment variables take precedence over those in the `.env` file.

 ## Docker